-- Participants will be given full consideration for admission to Drake's professional pharmacy program, including the opportunity to complete the required interview and writing assessment. - A pharmacy faculty mentor/advisor and the CPHS Office of Academic and Student Affairs are available to provide resources and support for students. - Participants receive the opportunity to join professional pharmacy and state organizations, providing opportunities to network with pharmacists and students in the professional program. - Students enroll in a four-semester Career, Academic and Professional Success (CAPS) course series where they gain interview preparation skills, job shadowing experiences, career exploration opportunities and University resources. - The PCAT requirement is waived for direct-from-high-school pre-pharmacy students in their application to Drake's professional pharmacy program (this test is required by most other pharmacy programs).
-Students transferring into pre-pharmacy must take the PCAT in order to be considered for admission into the professional program.
+- Participants will be given full consideration for admission to Drake's professional PharmD program, including the opportunity to complete the required admission interview. - A pharmacy faculty mentor/advisor and the CPHS Office of Student Affairs and Enrollment Management are available to provide resources and support for students. - Participants receive the opportunity to join professional pharmacy and state organizations, providing opportunities to network with pharmacists and students in the professional program. - Students enroll in a Career, Academic and Professional Success (CAPS) course series where they gain job shadowing experiences, career exploration opportunities, knowledge of the pharmacy profession, , and access to University resources.

-In order to be considered for admission to the professional program, the following requirements must be completed by the end of the second year of pre-pharmacy unless otherwise indicated:
+In order to the be considered for admission to the professional program, the following requirements must be completed by the end of the second year of pre-pharmacy, unless otherwise indicated: